 2017 Tax Lien Sale: San Juan County Colorado

-The 2017 Tax Lien Sale will be held Wednesday November 15th at 10am in the District Courtroom of the San Juan County Courthouse, 1557 Greene Street in Silverton, Colorado.
+The 2017 Tax Lien Sale was held Wednesday November 15th at 10am in the District Courtroom of the San Juan County Courthouse, 1557 Greene Street in Silverton, Colorado.
 There are no County-held properties at this time.
 The following information is also available as a brochure (pdf)

 Public Notice: Delinquent Tax Schedules